Leystryku/gmodluacompiler/README.md

 none available

 # Running
+## Windows x86
+Copy the following binaries from GMod to the directory of gmodluacompilerx86.exe
+- lua_shared.dll
+- tier0.dll
+- vstdlib.dll

-## Windows
+## Windows x64
-Copy the following binaries from GMod to the directory of gmodluacompiler.exe
+Copy the following binaries from GMod to the directory of gmodluacompilerx64.exe
 - lua_shared.dll
 - tier0.dll
 - vstdlib.dll